 Cost to Build a Garage by Type

 As for the type of garage, attached and detached design prices will vary greatly.
-Deciding between the two depends on your personal preference and budget.
+Deciding between the two depends on your personal preference, the available space, and your budget.
 Here’s an overview of each style as well as their pros and cons:

 Pros